Rosenthal Kalabus & Therrian

 Misdemeanor vs. Felony Domestic Violence in Texas

 Texas domestic violence charges can be classified as either misdemeanors or felonies, depending on how severe the offense is.
-The surrounding circumstances also play a big role.
+Texas courts handle both misdemeanor and felony cases of domestic violence, with the surrounding circumstances also playing a big role.

 A Class A misdemeanor is the most common domestic violence charge.
 This charge typically involves bodily injury without a weapon and no prior convictions.
 This can carry up to one year in jail and a $4,000 fine under Texas Penal Code § 22.01.

 A domestic violence charge is a felony when the alleged incident involves serious bodily injury, the use of a deadly weapon, or if the accused has prior convictions for family violence.
+When determining the level of the charge, the court considers the nature of the alleged violence, including the severity and circumstances of the incident.
 For example, a family assault charge with a previous conviction is a third-degree felony.
 This is punishable by two to 10 years in prison and up to a $10,000 fine.
 If deadly weapons and serious bodily injury were involved, you could face up to 99 years in prison and fines up to $10,000.
+Subsequent offenses can result in enhanced penalties, including longer imprisonment and higher fines.

 Felony charges also carry collateral consequences, including the loss of civil rights and a permanent criminal record.
 That’s part of the reason why you need to hire a skilled domestic violence lawyer in Addison as early as possible.